queenp/punchclock/README.md

 ![Timekeeper Paused](https://github.com/skulled/timekeeper/raw/master/docs/assets/images/timekeeper-status-bar-view-paused.png)

-As of `v0.1.0`, it can only save the time tracking data but does not provide any convenient ways of viewing or exporting this data yet.
-This data will subsequently be used for viewing/generating reports as and when those features are available.
+As of `v0.3.0`, it provides a preliminary dashboard to view time tracking data, which is very incomplete and pretty useless.
+Further reporting & dashboard functionality coming soon!!

 > _Although every effort is made to keep things as stable as possible, please do note that the package is under constant development so there might be occasional bugs.
 If you run across any issues, please [add an issue](https://github.com/skulled/timekeeper/issues/new) with the details._